ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include cddl/external/cwt.cddl}
 ~~~~

-# Claim Characteristics {#Claim_Characteristics}
+# Design Guidance for Defining New EAT Claims {#Claim_Characteristics}

-The following is design guidance for creating new EAT claims, particularly those to be registered with IANA.

-Much of this guidance is generic and could also be considered when designing new CWT or JWT claims.
+The section provides design guidance for defining new EAT claims, particularly those to be registered with IANA.
+Much of this guidance is generic and could be applied when designing new CWT or JWT claims.

-## Interoperability and Relying Party Orientation
+## Interoperability and Technology Neutrality

-It is a broad goal that EATs can be processed by Relying Parties in a general way regardless of the type, manufacturer or technology of the device from which they originate.
+An overarching goal of the EAT format is to enable interoperability with regard to claim semantics as well as security envelope and serialization formats.
+Relying parties should be able to process EATs in a general way regardless of the type, manufacturer or technology of the device from which they originate.
-It is a goal that there be general-purpose verification implementations that can verify tokens for large numbers of use cases with special cases and configurations for different device types.
+Ideally, general-purpose verification implementations will be developed that can verify tokens for a large variety of use cases, including those with special cases and configurations for different device types.
-This is a goal of interoperability of the semantics of claims themselves, not just of the signing, encoding and serialization formats.

-This is a lofty goal and difficult to achieve broadly requiring careful definition of claims in a technology neutral way.
+This is a lofty, difficult to achieve goal that requirs careful definition of claims in a technology neutral way.
-Sometimes it will be difficult to design a claim that can represent the semantics of data from very different device types.
+Where possible, claims designers SHOULD design claims that can represent the semantics of data from very different device types.
-However, the goal remains even when difficult.

-## Operating System and Technology Neutral

-Claims should be defined such that they are not specific to an operating system.
+Claims SHOULD NOT be defined such that they are specific to an operating system.
-They should be applicable to multiple large high-level operating systems from different vendors.
+Claims should be applicable to multiple large high-level operating systems from different vendors.
 They should also be applicable to multiple small embedded operating systems from multiple vendors and everything in between.

-Claims should not be defined such that they are specific to a SW environment or programming language.
+Claims SHOULD NOT be defined such that they are specific to a specific software environment or programming language.

-Claims should not be defined such that they are specific to a chip or particular hardware.
+Claims SHOULD NOT be defined such that they are specific to a chip or particular hardware.
-For example, they should not just be the contents of some HW status register as it is unlikely that the same HW status register with the same bits exists on a chip of a different manufacturer.
+For example, a claim should not contain the contents of a chip-specific status register, as it is unlikely that the same status register with the same bits will exist on a different manufacturer's chip.

 The boot and debug state claims in this document are an example of a claim that has been defined in this neutral way.